srkemper/rotten-tomatoes/README.md

-# Project 1 - *Name of App Here*
+# Project 1 - *Rotten Tomatoes*

-**Name of your app** is a movies app displaying box office and top rental DVDs using the [Rotten Tomatoes API](http://developer.rottentomatoes.com/docs/read/JSON).
+Totten Romatoes is a movies app displaying box office and top rental DVDs using the [Rotten Tomatoes API](http://developer.rottentomatoes.com/docs/read/JSON).

-Time spent: **X** hours spent in total
+Time spent: 10 hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can view a list of movies.
+- [x] User can view a list of movies.
 Poster images load asynchronously.
-- [ ] User can view movie details by tapping on a cell.
+- [x] User can view movie details by tapping on a cell.
-- [ ] User sees loading state while waiting for the API.
+- [x] User sees loading state while waiting for the API.
-- [ ] User sees error message when there is a network error.
+- [x] User sees error message when there is a network error.
-- [ ] User can pull to refresh the movie list.
+- [x] User can pull to refresh the movie list.

 The following **optional** features are implemented:

 - [ ] Add a tab bar for Box Office and DVD.
 - [ ] Implement segmented control to switch between list view and grid view.
-- [ ] Add a search bar.
+- [x] Add a search bar.
 - [ ] All images fade in.
 - [ ] For the large poster, load the low-res image first, switch to high-res when complete.
 - [ ] Customize the highlight and selection effect of the cell.
-- [ ] Customize the navigation bar.
+- [x] Customize the navigation bar.

 The following **additional** features are implemented: